anephenix/job-queue/README.md

 ### License and Credits

-&copy;2025 Anephenix OÜ.
-Job Queue is licensed under the MIT license.
+&copy;2025 Anephenix Ltd. Job Queue is licensed under the MIT license.